pixtrxk/MedLab/README.md

 -
 Technologies:

-The application is written in C# using the .NET Framework.
-It utilizes a SQL Server database to store patient data, test results, and laboratory staff information.
+"The application is written in C# using the .NET Framework.
+The user interface is implemented in Windows Forms technology.
+ADO.NET is used for communication with a SQL Server database.
+The application stores patient data, test results, and information about laboratory staff."

 Instructions for Running the MedLab Application:
 - Download the Source Files: Clone or download the repository containing the MedLab application source code from GitHub.